jmeppley/stagecache/README.md

     stagecache.py -c /path/to/cache /path/to/file

-StageCache supports some compoud file types (bwa and lastdb databases), and more can be configured.
+StageCache supports some compound file types (bwa and lastdb databases), and more can be configured.

     lastal $(stagecache.py -a lastdb /path/to/lastdb) /path/to/query.fasta